acmoroca/Kanjo-Game/README.md

 1) Download the files from the github in a .zip folder
 2) Go to https://editor.godotengine.org/releases/latest/
 3) Click "Choose file" next to the line of text "Preload project ZIP:"
-4) Choose the .zip folder
+4) Choose the source code .zip file
 5) Click the "start Godot editor" button

 At this point you'll be taken to the editor's project page and will see a prompt "Install Project: Preload"